• Skip to primary navigation

 Zoom and similar technology makes it easy for us to interact, regardless of location.
 Another advantage is that no one gets a better seat than someone else — we’re all in the front row seat to chat with the star.

-From the celebrity’s viewpoint, virtual experiences are time saver.
+From the celebrity’s viewpoint, virtual experiences save time.

 It allows her to lend star power to more causes she loves, because it doesn’t require her to physically travel to a location.
 Logging into a Zoom room for an hour to enjoy cocktails, play board games, or chat is a nominal commitment when compared to getting dressed up, driving across town, and meeting someone face-to-face for lunch.